Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 But something feels missing.

 Not broken exactly.
 Not wrong exactly.
 Just incomplete.
 Like a version of yourself exists somewhere you cannot quite reach.
 Like, there is a lightness you used to carry that you cannot find anymore.
-Like the joy that used to come easily has become something you have to manufacture instead of something that feels authentic.
+Like the joy that used to come easily has become something you have to manufacture instead of something authentic.

 That is not a weakness.
 That is not ingratitude.
 That is soul memory.